 The Jamaican National Costume

 A full-flaired skirt made of Madras bandana (predominantly red plaid cotton) material worn usually with a white blouse edged with matching bandana.
 Headwear varies from bandana wrapped in a special design to straw hat decorated with flowers.
 Above is Jamaica’s folk ambassador Miss Lou Miss Lou in The National Costume on the cover of her book Jamaica Labrish.
-Buy it in our online store.

 Information Source includes: Ministry of Foreign Affairs